213 Low Library

 A large group is defined as a party with ten or more guests.

-If you are traveling with a large group of students in the process of applying for undergraduate studies submit a Group Visit Request Form (doc) at least 3 weeks prior to the date of your intended visit.
-Please email your completed form to Kip Conlon, Visitors Center, at email@example.com.
-This email address should only be used for group visit requests.
+If you are traveling with a large group of students in the process of applying (High School or transfer students) for undergraduate studies submit a Group Visit Request Form (doc) at least 3 weeks prior to the date of your intended visit.
+Please email your completed form to Kip Conlon, Visitors Center, at firstname.lastname@example.org.
+This email address should only be used for HS and transfer group visit requests.
 Please note that submitting a request does not confirm your group visit.
 Your group visit to campus is only confirmed after you have received an email from Kip Conlon approving your request.

 Prospective undergraduate group tours are only offered during the regularly scheduled information session and campus tour times.
 The Visitors Center can only accommodate a maximum of 40 students per group and does not sponsor group visits on weekends or during University holidays.

-Please note that submitting a request does not confirm your group visit.
-Your group visit to campus is only confirmed after you have received an email from the Visitors Center approving your request.
+Please note that submitting a request does not confirm a guide for your group visit.
+A guided group visit to campus is only confirmed after you have received an email from the Visitors Center approving your request.

 Campus Access Tours